evacchi/evacchi.github.io/_drafts/2022-06-24-the-empathic-programmer.md

 Your role as a team leader is to pick neither choice: neither the *bad one* because "we are on a rush, and we need to deliver", neither the *excellent one* because "purity goes above everything else".
-It is a spectrum: you have to pick the choice that is a good fit for your team, even if they are not the best.
+It is a spectrum: you have to pick the choice that is a good fit for your team, even if it is not the best.

 Your role, as a leader, is also to make tough choices: do not fear to take an impopular choice, because you may no longer be liked.
 Good open source projects have a Benevolent